-The Satellites Of The Gas Giants – The Key To Space Exploration?First Published: January 9, 2018 Last updated: July 28th, 2018 Estimated Reading Time: 5 minutes
+The Satellites Of The Gas Giants – The Key To Space Exploration?First Published: January 9, 2018 Last updated: January 29th, 2019 Estimated Reading Time: 5 minutes Posted in: Space

 While setting foot on another planet will undoubtedly be the greatest scientific achievement in the history of humanity, it is much more likely, and perhaps preferable, that the many moons (including our own) orbiting the planets of our solar system will be the first explored and perhaps even colonized.
 Indeed, these bases would be important launch points for travel much deeper into space.
 Essentially, conquering some of these cosmic satellites may prove to be critically important.

 Of course, as we will look at shortly, it is on some of these moons, that we may find the conditions for life.
 Or maybe life, in one form or another, might already be present.

 When pictures came hurtling back through the reaches of space of Charon, the largest moon to orbit the dwarf planet Pluto, courtesy of NASA’s New Horizons probe, there would be fierce debate as to whether there was “geological activity” on the cosmic body.
 The detection of an atmosphere, albeit extremely thin, would also suggest such activity.

 Check out the video below.
 It looks at some of the recent images of Charon asking whether we are “in the know” fully as to what they show.